 Traditional publishing is when a publisher offers the author a contract in exchange for printing and selling your book through booksellers from which you receive a portion of the royalties.

 Self-publishing is like running and financing a small business dedicated solely to producing and selling a single product: your book.
-It means you bring in all the necessary help to create a book either with your own money.
 Like any business, the goal is to make a profit over time and create a product that sells well enough to cover production expenses.
 It is up to you to bring in the necessary help to bring a high quality product to market.

 The best way to self-publish a book can be broken down into three broad stages:

 Each of these stages involves many individual steps and decisions that you can take alone, leave to a publisher, or decide together.